ohnotnow/web-uptime-monitor/README.md

 If you need to add your own root/intermediate certificates, place the `.crt` files in `docker/certs/`.
 Those will be read at build time and installed into the container's certificate store.

+## Extra configuration

+The main config file for the uptime monitoring is `config/uptime-monitor.php`.
+You can edit various options in there like the frequency of checks, which alerts to send etc.